toolpixx/UserBundleExtended/README.md

 * Send issue to [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle/issues/1736).
 If you use PasswortChangeListener please check the issue and change your FOSUserBundle by hand.
 (Wait for FOSUserBundle update)

+* Add image-crop for profil-picture.
+(Experimentell, it isn't the last source for that)

 * Add dashboard (with symfony related feed) and forward after login.
 * Add automatically <i>role (ROLE_CUSTOMER)</i> after registration.
 (FOSUserBundle doesn't)
 * Remove ask for <i>current_password</i> at profile edit page.